TomGeorge1234/tomplotlib/README.md

 # tomplotlib

 `tomplotlib` is Tom's wrapper for `matplotlib`.
 This package will style your plots and define some useful functions, including a function for automated saving of figures labelled by date and time.
+The main code is found in `./tomplotlib/tpl.py`

 <img src="./figs/tomplotlib.png" width="600">

 ## Installation